- About

 Courageous Leaders Impacting Their Communities

-Reporting Responsibility Role: Built to Lead Chairman or another appropriate role
+- Reporting Responsibility Role: Built to Lead Chairman or Graduate Relations Chairman

 Fraternity Programs

-- Building Trust: Frances Frei, professor of technology and operations management at Harvard Business School and an advisor to executives embarking on large-scale change initiatives, discusses how leaders can build trust, speak authentically, and empower workers to do their best.
+- Building Trust: In this discussion-based program, Frances Frei, Harvard Business School professor and advisor to executives embarking on large-scale change initiatives, discusses how leaders can build trust, speak authentically and empower workers to do their best.
 Frei is a guest on the WorkLab podcast, where host Elise Hu has conversations with economists, technologists and researchers who explore the data and insights into why and how work is changing.
-(Format: Podcast and discussion)

 - Mastering Difficult Conversations: Most people do not enjoy having difficult conversations, but it’s something that needs to be done.
 While these conversations might come naturally to some, most leaders need to develop this expertise.
 Listen to Episode 16 of our Executive Leadership Podcast for tools that will help you with difficult conversations and create lasting, productive relationships with your team.
 (Format: Podcast and discussion)